qiskit-community/qiskit-dynamics/docs/tutorials/optimizing_pulse_sequence.rst

 4. Define gate fidelity
 -----------------------

-We will optimize an :math:`X` gate, and define the fidelity of a unitary via the standard fidelity measure:
+We will optimize an :math:`X` gate, and define the fidelity of the unitary :math:`U` implemented by the pulse via the standard fidelity measure:

 .. math:: f(U) = \frac{|\text{Tr}(XU)|^2}{4}